Brading

-The ancient 'Kynges Towne' of Brading is the main town of the civil parish of the same name.
-The ecclesiastical parish of Brading used to cover about a tenth of the Isle of Wight.
+Brading is a small town on the east side of the Isle of Wight.
+It is the main settlement of the civil parish of the same name.
+The ecclesiastical parish of Brading used to cover about a tenth of the island.
 The civil parish now includes the town itself and Adgestone, Morton, Nunwell and other outlying areas between Ryde, St Helens, Bembridge, Sandown and Arreton.
 Alverstone was transferred to the Newchurch parish some thirty years ago.

 Brading has a population of 1,906 according to the 2021 Census.

 Name

-The name means '(the settlement of) the dwellers on the hill-side' from Old English brerd and -ingas, brerd (hill side, ridge) refers to Brading Down, a 123 metre (404 feet) chalk down.
-The meaning 'the broad meadow' is sometimes used, but is incorrect.
+The name means '(the settlement of) the dwellers on the hill-side' from Old English brerd and -ingas.
+Brerd (hill side, ridge) refers to Brading Down, a 123 metre (404 feet) chalk down.
+The etymology "broad meadow" is sometimes quoted, but is incorrect.